YehorShyshkin/BankServiceProject/README.md

 4. **Run Docker Compose to start PostgreSQL and PgAdmin:**
     ```bash
     docker-compose up
+   // FIXNE why user should at first install and run?
+It must be all done in docker

-Ensure that your docker-compose.yml file is correctly configured with the environment variables.
+Ensure that your docker-compose.yml file is correctly configured with the environment variables. // FXIME water

 ### Configuration
-Update the `.env` file with your PostgreSQL and PgAdmin credentials:
+Update the `.env` file with your PostgreSQL and PgAdmin credentials: // FXIME also must be done in docker by yourself.
+Finally user must run only docker-compose up

 SPRING_DATASOURCE_USER=your_postgres_user
 SPRING_DATASOURCE_PASSWORD=your_postgres_password